 The Auroville Charter

-- Auroville belongs to nobody in particular.
-Auroville belongs to humanity as a whole.
-But, to live in Auroville, one must be a willing servitor of the divine consciousness.
+- Auroville belongs to humanity as a whole and not to any individual.
+To live in Auroville, one must willingly serve the divine consciousness.

 Society and Population

-Auroville is an emerging township intended to house 50,000 people, around 2,500 volunteers from India and some 50 countries from around the world.
-It is surrounded by 13 villages.
-As of January 2018, Auroville has 2,814 residents from 54 countries.
+Auroville is an evolving township designed to accommodate up to 50,000 residents.
+It currently houses around 2,500 volunteers from India and nearly 50 other countries, while being surrounded by 13 traditional villages.
+As of January 2018, the township recorded 2,814 residents representing 54 nationalities.

 Organisation & Governance